idonthaveoneatm/Libraries/quake/README.md

 -- Group has all of the other components listed above except for another Group
 ```
 ## Miscellaneous
-These are on all components that are added to tabs or groups EXCLUDING PARAGRAPH, SECTION, LABEL
+These are on all components that are added to tabs or groups
+Lock features exlcude: PARAGRAPH, SECTION, LABEL
 ```lua
 <object>:Remove()
 <object>:Lock("Hey you cant do that")